 Rod Laver Arena

-Rod Laver Arena at Melbourne Park was completed in 1988 as part of the original National Tennis Centre complex.
-The arena is the centrepiece of the Australian Open and plays host to a wide range of sports and entertainment events, from tennis matches to international rock stars and motorbike super-cross.
+Rod Laver Arena at Melbourne Park is the largest indoor arena in Melbourne and the home of the Australian Open.
+Opened in 1988 as part of the original National Tennis Centre complex, the arena plays host to a wide range of sports and entertainment events, from tennis to international rock stars and motorbike super-cross.
 The most dynamic transformation Rod Laver Arena has seen was in March 2007 with the FINA 2007 World Swimming Championships when a 50 metre temporary pool was built on the arena’s floor.

-Rod Laver Arena has a seating capacity of approximately 15,000 and is located within the famous Melbourne Sports Precint which also includes the Melbourne Cricket Ground, AAMI Park and Hisense Arena.
+Rod Laver Arena has a seating capacity of 14,820, however this can be extended beyond 15,000 with additional seating for events such as basketball.
+The venue is located within the iconic Melbourne Sports Precinct which also includes the MCG, AAMI Park and John Cain Arena.
 Formerly known as Centre Court at Melbourne Park (originally Flinders Park), the arena was named to honour one of Australia’s greatest tennis players of all time.
 Rod Laver Arena at Melbourne Park was officially named after Rod Laver for his unsurpassed achievements and accomplishments at the Australian Open in January 2000.
 At the time of its opening in 1988, the venue was one of the most high-tech arena’s in the world with a moveable roof - an innovative world first design which is formed by two rolling sections, each spanning the court with arched trusses that gives the Rod Laver Arena its distinctive image.
 A Plexicushion Tennis court forms the permanent floor structure with protective flooring placed over it to transform the venue from tennis to concert mode.
 Removable seating at the southern end of the arena converts the venue from a continuous seated bowl for sporting events to a three sided concert venue.

-Apart from the Australian Open tennis, over 20 years the venue has seen an extensive range of world class sport and entertainment including music concerts of every style, stage shows such as Jesus Christ Superstar, Carmen and Riverdance, motocross, rodeos, monster trucks, Torville & Dean, childrens shows, wrestling, basketball and netball, Jeff Fenech title defences in 1988 & 1989 and World Championship swimming.
+As well as the Australian Open tennis, over 30 years the venue has seen an extensive range of world class sport and entertainment including major music concerts, motocross, monster trucks, basketball and netball, wrestling, boxing including Jeff Fenech title defences in 1988 & 1989 and World Championship swimming.
 Names such as U2, the Rolling Stones, Kylie, Pink, Pavarotti, John Farnham and Billy Joel have all performed in this versatile venue.

 Rod Laver Arena Details